Tymon-Dydowicz/SuperResolution/README.md

 Which goes to our hand because it's also the smallest model<br>

 #### Times
 Training was a very long process due to the large number of combinations of loss functions and optimizers for a given model which totaled to 27 models.
 Each KFOLD training took around 25 minutes on ~700 images for MSE and MAE loss functions and 125 minutes with VGG loss.
 But due to the model sizes the inference is quite light and fast.
-Due to the long time of KFOLD learning i decided to train only ESPCN with it.
+Due to the long time of KFOLD learning i decided to train only ESPCN with it.<br>
+Our Biggest model Autoencoder with ~1.1M parameters trained for slighlty over 5 hours on the small dataset of 700 images. <br>
+VDSR with ~660K parameters trained for _ hours <br>
 Inference times: ~0.02s per 256x256 image

 ### Utilities